-Found among towering red dunes is an area known as Sossusvlei.
-The dunes that surround the area are rich red and owe their red color to age, as over the thousands of years, the sand has literally rusted.
+Among the towering red dunes of Namib-Naukluft National Park in the central Namib Desert is an area known as Sossusvlei.
+It is a strange and alien landscape.
+The rich red dunes that surround the area owe their hue to age -- over the thousands of years, the sand has literally rusted.